 On the right-hand side of the page is a box where you can enter your AdWords account details.
 For example, I would enter my name as John Smith, my business name as “John Smith’s Bookshop”, my city as London, and my country as the UK.
 You can also enter your phone number and email address for verification purposes.
 You can add a website by clicking the Add Website button.
 Click Next to continue.

-The next page will show you how to create your account, and it’s pretty straightforward.
-After you’ve made your account, it will ask you to log in.
+The next page will show you how to create your account and is pretty straightforward.
+After you’ve created your account, you’ll be asked to log in.
 Log in, and you’re all set!

-A common misconception is that you’ll get your own AdWords account if you create an AdWords account.
-But, you get a Google Merchant Center account (GMC), which is separate from your AdWords account.
+A common misconception is that you’ll get your AdWords account if you create one.
+But, you get a Google Merchant Center account (GMC), separate from your AdWords account.

 When you click the Create button, you’ll see a dropdown menu where you can select an AdWords account or GMC.
-If you click on GMC, you’ll be taken to your AdWords account settings.
+You’ll be taken to your AdWords account settings if you click on GMC.

 Q: What should I know before starting to create an AdWords account?

-A: When starting an AdWords account, it is best to first read through this document to help understand the basics of how Google’s advertising works, then, you can move on to the next step.
+A: When starting an AdWords account, it is best to read through this document to help you understand the basics of how Google’s advertising works.
+Then, you can move on to the next step.

 Q: What are my first steps in creating an AdWords account?